This article originally appeared on the Asthma and Allergy Foundation of America’s blog.

 - Chest tightness

 When you think of the bad ingredients in tobacco, nicotine usually comes to mind.
 But tobacco smoke is full of many other toxic substances, like arsenic and cyanide.
 In fact, tobacco smoke has more than 7,000 toxic chemicals.
-About 70 of them are known to cause cancer.1 With this in mind, it’s no surprise tobacco is one of the most common asthma triggers.
+About 70 of them are known to cause cancer.

 What Is Secondhand Smoke?